 The school works in partnership with parents to ensure pupils stay safe online at school and at home.
 Parents are provided with information about the school's approach to online safety and their role in protecting their children.
-Parents are sent a copy of the Acceptable Use Agreement at the beginning of each academic year and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.
+Parents are sent a copy of the Safe and Sensible Computing agreement at the beginning of each academic year and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.